Anger elicits anger, fear elicits fear, no matter how well meaning we may be.

 Meaning

-In the quote “Anger elicits anger, fear elicits fear, no matter how well meaning we may be.,” the emphasis is on courage.
-It highlights the thought that true strength is revealed in difficulty while implying that small acts of bravery matter.
+“Anger elicits anger, fear elicits fear, no matter how well meaning we may be.” presents a viewpoint centered on courage.
+It implies that bravery means acting despite fear and encourages us to remember that small acts of bravery matter.

 Theme